Zeenath-Ayurudeen/GalleryCafe-WebApp/README.md

 - **Reservation System**: Real-time table booking and parking availability.
 - **Event Highlights**: View details about upcoming events and promotions.
 - **About Page**: Learn more about The Gallery Café and its story.
-- **Contact Page**: Easily connect with the restaurant for inquiries or feedback.
+- **Contact Page**: Easily contact the restaurant for inquiries or feedback.
 - **My Cart Page**: Manage pre-ordered items seamlessly.
 - **User Authentication**: Includes user login, signup, and logout features.
 - **Admin Dashboard**: Manage users, reservations, and menu updates.